-The demand for SaaS (Software as a service) platforms is growing.
-According to a CIO tech poll conducted by IDG, a leading data, and marketing services company, 73% of organizations are planning to move almost all of their apps to SaaS by 2020.
-Moreover, trends indicate that Saas buyers prefer multi-tenancy as it enables them to make the most of the cloud environment.
+The demand for Multi Tenant SaaS (Software as a service) platforms are growing.
+According to a tech poll conducted by IDG (a leading data, and marketing services company), 73% of organizations are planning to move almost all of their apps to SaaS by 2020.
 Without any surprises, this has resulted in the emergence of numerous SaaS Startups.
-And in this article, we’ll see the know-how and best practices of building a SaaS platform that is scalable and secure.
+And in this article, we’ll discuss the know-hows and best practices of building a SaaS platform that is scalable and secure.

 The Cost Factor: For a bootstrapped start-up, the running cost is a big factor.
 Poorly architected software can cripple the start-up before it can take off.
 A major benefit of the multi-tenant application is that it can lower the overall running cost.
 By using multi-tenant architectures, the per-user cost is lower because all resources are shared and adding new customers doesn’t cost you anything.
-With resource pooling, start-ups can save considerably in hardware and as well as power costs.
+With resource pooling, start-ups can save considerably in the infrastructure and maintenance costs.

 Efficient Resource Usage: Since all of the resources are shared and simultaneously accessed, multi-tenant applications operate at maximum resource usage, which results in high efficiency.
 On the other hand, chances are high for a single-tenant architecture to waste the allocated resources such as database memory space or processor speed.

 Easy to Scale: Scaling the business is seamless in a multi-tenant system.
 In a single-tenant system, scaling the business would be hard since there is a need for ‘per customer intervention’ and harder if the business has thousands of customers.
 Multi-tenancy doesn’t require any level of per customer intervention.